 Like a lullaby, Gabriel Fauré’s Requiem offers a tender, tranquil vision of a beautiful beyond.
 Gentle in style, the music cradles its audience with a sense

-and four cellos but just a single violin.
+The early 1889 version of Faure’s Requiem is notable for its unusual instrumentation.
+A yearning voice from a single violin pierces the dark, rich sound of eight violas and four cellos.
 Upon this deep, mellow platform, our Brandenburg Choir and soloists will offer a sublime, soothing account of Fauré’s great work.

-The Requiem will be complemented by works for small choir and orchestra by French Baroque masters Rameau and Lully.
+The Requiem will be complemented by Paul Dyer’s intimate pasticcio for small choir and period instruments, featuring works by French Baroque masters including Lully and Rameau.